HOPE-Model-Project/HOPE/README.md

 **(7)**  For your future new runs, you can skip steps 4 and 5, and just follow steps 1,2,3,6.

 ## Using System Terminal to Run a Case
-You can use system terminal () either with a "Windows system" or a "Mac system" to run a test case.
+You can use a system terminal () either with a "Windows system" or a "Mac system" to run a test case.
 See details below.
 ### Windows users
 **(1)** Open **Command Prompt** from Windows **Start** and navigate to your home path:`/yourpath/home`.